Highlights from the Ratings and Financial Report for Camber Energy Inc. (CEI)

 CEI’s Market Performance

-CEI stocks went down by -18.42% for the week, with a monthly drop of -27.37% and a quarterly performance of -43.59%, while its annual performance rate touched -48.52%.
-The volatility ratio for the week stands at 9.94% while the volatility levels for the past 30 days are set at 7.23% for Camber Energy Inc..
-The simple moving average for the period of the last 20 days is -20.29% for CEI stocks with a simple moving average of -60.83% for the last 200 days.
+CEI stocks went up by 38.42% for the week, with a monthly jump of 0.78% and a quarterly performance of -23.24%, while its annual performance rate touched -21.55%.
+The volatility ratio for the week stands at 12.20% while the volatility levels for the past 30 days are set at 8.59% for Camber Energy Inc..
+The simple moving average for the period of the last 20 days is 14.54% for CEI stocks with a simple moving average of -45.31% for the last 200 days.

-Volatility was left at 7.23%, however, over the last 30 days, the volatility rate increased by 9.94%, as shares sank -25.52% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -47.03% lower at present.
+Volatility was left at 8.59%, however, over the last 30 days, the volatility rate increased by 12.20%, as shares surge +9.13% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -28.38% lower at present.

-During the last 5 trading sessions, CEI fell by -18.42%, which changed the moving average for the period of 200-days by -51.83% in comparison to the 20-day moving average, which settled at $0.4390.
-In addition, Camber Energy Inc. saw -61.57% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CEI rose by +38.42%, which changed the moving average for the period of 200-days by -31.21% in comparison to the 20-day moving average, which settled at $0.4308.
+In addition, Camber Energy Inc. saw -46.81% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for CEI